 We can already see a shift in manufacturers’ mindsets towards NVMe technology.
-For example, Apple’s MacBook Pro 16’ completely bypassed SATA technology in favor of NVMe storage.
+For example, Apple’s MacBook Pro 16’ completely bypassed SATA technology in favour of NVMe storage.
 With large companies making the decision to step away from other forms of SSD, the growth of NVMe could mean the end for older technologies on a consumer, and even enterprise, level over the course of the next decade.

 The latest generation of servers from popular brands, (e.g., Dell, HPE and IBM) all accept both SATA and SAS as a form of storage drive, as well as NVMe.
-This means that the choice, in terms of data center technology, remains with the user.
+This means that the choice, in terms of data centre technology, remains with the user.
 So, with the changes in storage drive trends we are seeing in the market, is it worth upgrading your SSD to NVMe?

 When is NVMe the Right Choice?

-NVMe is an essential component for businesses that need near-instant access to data for the effective running of their organizations.
+NVMe is an essential component for businesses that need near-instant access to data for the effective running of their organisations.
 The finance sector is a key example of this; in many cases, the extra seconds it takes to execute orders or access data could have drastic consequences for financial firms.
 The more time taken in which the user interface transfers data between IT infrastructure, to enact commands, could result in a change of purchase or sale price for stocks or the loss of clients if data cannot be accessed quickly enough.

 Businesses that require a high level of customer service.
-For eCommerce, the insurance industry, healthcare and more, instant access to a client’s saved information is essential to maintain quality customer service.
+For ecommerce, the insurance industry, healthcare and more, instant access to a client’s saved information is essential to maintain quality customer service.

 AI and machine learning are reliant on field-programmable arrays, custom integrated circuits, and graphical processing units.
 Because of this the large bandwidth and low latency of NVMe SSDs are essential for the prevention of bottlenecking within these industries.
 The same can be said of any industry using applications that require extensive data transfer - but which also experience performance constraints with their technology.
-To reduce the frequency and impact of bottlenecks for any organization’s IT system, NVMe technology is important to consider.
+To reduce the frequency and impact of bottlenecks for any organisation’s IT system, NVMe technology is important to consider.

 However, NVMe is nowhere near as capable as SATA or SAS in terms of compatibility.
 SATA and SAS drives are compatible with the majority of motherboards, meaning that your current technology will likely be able to work with either SSD.
 For NVMe, only the latest generations of server are compatible and so upgrading to NVMe storage could mean an expensive upheaval of your current technology.
 In this case, upgrading the capacity and speed of your SATA or SAS SSD may be the better option.